Francis-Fan-create/SCaSML/README.md

 # Simulation-Calibrated Scientific Machine Learning (SCaSML)

-SCaSML is a novel approach for solving high-dimensional partial differential equations (PDEs) that combines the dimension insensitivity of neural networks with the transparent, unbiased, and physical estimation from simulation solvers, leveragin inference time computation for scalable and refined predictions.
+SCaSML is a novel approach for solving high-dimensional partial differential equations (PDEs) that combines the dimension insensitivity of neural networks with the transparent, unbiased, and physical estimation from simulation solvers, leveraging inference time computation for scalable and refined predictions.
 This repo is a PINN implementation of this algorithm, another Gaussian Kernel Regression implementation is on https://github.com/Francis-Fan-create/SCaSML_GP.git .

 ## Abstract